top of page

 CALVIN BAILEY

 CALVIN BAILEY, a native of Union, South Carolina, is a graduate of Clemson University with a B.S. in Forest Management.
-He is a regional forester with the SC Forestry Commission.
+He recently retired after more than 38 years with the SC Forestry Commission as a registered forester.
+He is now a part-time employee with the Green Infrastructure Center as a Community Tree Advocate for the city of Walterboro.

 SESSION COUNCIL